-As may be expected, if you engage in excessive hair-styling techniques that put extreme stress and pulling on your hair, such as tight braiding, pigtails or cornrows, over time, that could result in some hair loss.
+As may be expected, hair becomes stressed and falls out if you engage in excessive styling with heat, bleach your hair, or resort to harmful permanent treatments.
+Putting extreme stress and pulling on your hair when styling tight braids or cornrows may be just as harmful.
 So, the next time you try one of these styles, you may want to give your hair a little grace and loosen the braid just a bit.
 Your scalp and hair will thank you.

-Sometimes, the cause of our hair loss is as simple as genetics.
+Sometimes, our hair loss is due to genetics.
 Experts at the Mayo Clinic state, “The most common cause of hair loss is a hereditary condition that happens with aging.
 This condition is called androgenic alopecia, male-pattern baldness and female-pattern baldness.
 It usually occurs gradually and in predictable patterns — a receding hairline and bald spots in men and thinning hair along the crown of the scalp in women.”
 If you find yourself experiencing the same hair loss as others in your family, this may be the cause.